-Since 2008, 163 inspections were performed in atrazine PAs, yielding an overall violation rate of 20.9% (34 locations).
-Commercial applicators provided service for 76 (46.6%) of the fields inspected, yielding a violation rate of 27.6%.
-Self-applicators accounted for the remaining 87 (53.4%) inspected fields, yielding a violation rate of 14.9%.
+Since 2008, 191 inspections were performed in atrazine PAs, yielding an overall violation rate of 18.8% (36 violations).
+Commercial applicators provided service for 84 (44%) of the fields inspected, yielding a violation rate of 26.2%.
+Self-applicators accounted for the remaining 107 (56%) inspected fields, yielding a violation rate of 13.1%, much less than the commercial applicator rate of violations.
 Figure 1 depicts inspection and violations by year.
-A summary of atrazine illegal-use inspection results over the years is provided in Appendix A.
+A summary of atrazine illegal-use inspection results over the years is provided in Appendix $\underline{A}$ .